 The field seminar, held concurrently with the field placement, provides a vehicle for students to engage in a dynamic, interactive exchange designed to facilitate the integration of classroom learning with the knowledge and experience gained in field.
 A variety of field sites are available including: schools, mental health centers, hospitals, family service agencies, probation and parole, nursing homes, residential programs for youth, and refugee resettlement programs.

-Social work majors with a cumulative GPA of 3.50 or higher may enroll in the social work honors concentration.
+Social work majors with a cumulative GPA of 3.50 or higher may apply to the Social Work Honors Program.
 By taking honors versions of several social work courses, high-achieving honors students have the opportunity to engage in creative activities and projects while earning their BSSW with honors degree.